 It doesn’t take long to set up and gives you a much higher chance of appearing in local search results.

 For users to stay on your page, it needs to load quickly.
 Over half of users will abandon a page if it takes more than three seconds to load, and you don’t want that to happen to you.
 Ideally, your page should load in one or two seconds.

 Here are a few things you can do to optimize your page speed:

 - Limit your redirects

-And if you’re not sure you have the technical knowledge to make these adjustments on your own, you can always invest in page speed services from a marketing company.
+And if you’re not sure if you have the technical knowledge to make these adjustments on your own, you can always invest in page speed services from a marketing company.